 1. Backstabbing and office politics can be deadly

 According to a recent poll of U.K. workers, a full 58 percent of respondents feel that toxic office politics is a problem in every workplace, and one-third are convinced their coworkers are trying to sabotage their careers.
 That level of cynicism makes Halloween horror movies look downright tame in comparison!

 2. Revenge is a dish served in the workplace

 That same study found that 31 percent of Brits surveyed were actively seeking revenge on coworkers for perceived slights.
 Hopefully these Dwight Schrute types stick to hijinks like hiding the stapler instead of engaging in acts of sabotage.

 3. Employees are haunted by their managers

 An Achievers study found that almost 1 in 5 employees think their managers are "horrible" at recognizing their good work.
-That’s a huge problem, because employee recognition is crucial when it comes to maintaining morale and retaining excellent workers.
+That’s a huge problem and scary HR stat, because employee recognition is crucial when it comes to maintaining morale and retaining excellent workers.

 4. Management horrors aren’t just for Halloween

 In that same study, employees also called out their supervisors for being unwilling to listen to feedback.
 A full 16 percent of workers said their bosses never solicit feedback.
 That’s pretty scary, especially considering how easy it is to take regular pulse surveys on a variety of work issues.